Probabilistic logic of quantum observations: Preliminaries

-A projective measurement is specified by a self-adjoint operator (aka observable) acting on $\cH$.
+A projective measurement is defined by a self-adjoint operator (aka {\it observable}) acting on $\cH$.
 The possible results of the measurement are the values in the spectrum $\Omega$ of the observable.
 Clearly, $\Omega\subseteq\reals$ since the operator is self-adjoint.
-The result of performing the measurement on a quantum state is random, as we proceed to explain.
+From now on, let $\fB$ be the $\sigma$-field of the Borel subsets of $\Omega$ induced by the usual topology of $\reals$.